pan-de-salita/Banking-App/README.md

 1. **Copy the Repository**: Make a copy of the repository on your computer.

 ```
-bash git clone git@github.com:pan-de-salita/banking-app.git
+git clone git@github.com:pan-de-salita/banking-app.git
 ```

-2. **Create a New Folder**: Create a new folder for each new feature or fix.
+2. **Create a New Branch**: Create a new branch for each new feature or fix.
+A branch is like a prototype of the codebase.
+A branch allows you to experiment with the codebase you copied without affecting the original or main codebase.

 ```
-bash git checkout -b FEATURE_NAME
+git checkout -b FEATURE_NAME
 ```

 3. **Update Your Copy**: Update your copy of the repository to make sure it's up to date.
 This ensures your local copy is up to date with the latest changes, helping avoid conflicts.

 ```
-bash git pull origin main
+git pull origin main
 ```